moss-l/bhs-js-testing/NOTES.md

 ## Variables

-While values are what is actually stored in the computers memory, often we want to be able to refer to a value without specifying a particular value.
+While values are what are actually stored in the computer's memory, in order to be operated on by operators, often we want to be able to refer to a value without specifying a particular value.
 Sometimes it's useful to give things human-understandable names just to make our code easier to understand.
-But the real power of variables is they let us describe a whole set of possible computations.
+But the real power of variables is they let us describe a whole set of possible computations rather than a single (computed) value.
 It may seem a simple thing but while `1 + 2` is in some sense just a funny way of writing `3`, `x + 2` is not describing a particular value, but a computation that can take on a virtually limitless number of values but we can't know what value it will produce until we know the value of `x`.
 (Limitless but not infinite because computers are ultimately finite machines.)
 So:

 ```
 x + 2 ⟹ ???